2024-07-13

 Uploading .pio/build/seeed_xiao_esp32c3/firmware.bin esptool.py v4.5 Serial port /dev/ttyACM0 Connecting...
 Chip is ESP32-C3 (revision v0.4) Features: WiFi, BLE Crystal is 40MHz MAC: 34:85:18:03:f7:04 Uploading stub...
 Running stub...
 Stub running...
 Changing baud rate to 460800 A fatal error occurred: No serial data received. *** [upload] Error 2

 Putting the XIAO in bootloader mode is a possible solution, but usually that is not necessary.
 I carelessly let windows accumulate, piled one on top of the other, at the bottom of the VSCode window as I push the build, upload, and terminal buttons in the PlatformIO toolbar.
-Then I'll fail to spot a spinner in the stack indicating that a terminal is waiting for some input, which invariable interferes with an upload.
+Then I'll fail to spot a spinner in the stack indicating that a terminal is waiting for some input, which invariably interferes with an upload.
 If every window was closed properly, most times an upload will go through without a problem.

 Where is the Board? toc